apemod3/quantwand/README.md

 - **Recharts** for beautiful financial visualizations
 - **Tailwind CSS** for rapid UI development

-## 📞 Support

-For support, email your-email@example.com or create an issue in the GitHub repository.

----

 **Disclaimer**: This application is for educational and research purposes only.
 Not intended as financial advice.
 Always consult with qualified financial professionals before making investment decisions.